 Articles in this database are automatically generated by our AI system based on data from the Digicomply APP.
 While we strive for accuracy, the articles may not contain complete or verified information and are intended for informational purposes only.
 For accurate and reliable information, we recommend using SGS Digicomply or consulting verified sources and experts.
 All content is copyrighted; please credit SGS Digicomply (digicomply.com) when sharing.

-On July 29, 2025, the U.S. Food and Drug Administration reported the detection of unsanitary conditions and infestations in various varieties of kimchi originating from China.
-This incident falls under the category of control and is classified as an inadvertent deviation.
+On March 5, 2026, the U.S. Food and Drug Administration issued a warning regarding unsanitary conditions and infestations found in various types of kimchi originating from China.
+This incident falls under the category of control and highlights inadvertent deviations in food safety practices.

 - Incident: Unsanitary Conditions And Infestations has been detected in Varieties Of Kimchi.